 The midterm will be held on Friday, October 17, covering material

-up to and including October 3.
-Location TBA.
+up to and including October 3, in our usual classroom.

 We begin the course by talking about the Halting problem and related

 with the handout

 (last modified September 27, 2014); these notes will be modified, and have